Board of Directors

-Judith graduated with an honours degree in law from Hull University in England before gaining her ICAEW accounting qualification at KPMG, one of the U.K.’s leading accounting firms.
-In 2013 she was awarded an honorary doctorate in law from Hull University.
+Judith graduated with a law degree from Hull University in England before earning her Institute of Chartered Accountants in England and Wales accounting qualification at KPMG.
+She was also awarded an honorary doctorate in law from Hull University.

 Barbara G. Taylor

 Barbara Taylor retired in 2010 from the University of Arkansas where she was Associate Vice Chancellor for Human Resources.
 She came to the University in 1974 after teaching English literature and women’s studies for nine years in Wisconsin.